tweedegolf/rust-training/book/src/basic-syntax.md

-# Module A1 - Basic Syntax
+# Unit 2.1 - Basic Syntax

-<a href="/slides/A-intro-to-rust" target="_blank">Slides</a>

-## A1.1 Basic syntax
+## Exercise 2.1.1: Basic Syntax

-Open `exercises/A1/1-basic-syntax` in your editor.
+Open `exercises/2-foundations-of-rust/1-basic-syntax/1-basic-syntax` in your editor.
 This folder contains a number of exercises with which you can practise basic Rust syntax.

-While inside the `exercises/A1/1-basic-syntax` folder, to get started, run:
+While inside the `exercises/2-foundations-of-rust/1-basic-syntax/1-basic-syntax` folder, to get started, run:
 ```bash
 cargo run --bin 01
 ```